 Always pass on the left and give ample room.

 Before you pass a pedestrian or another bicyclist, slow down and either ring a bell or politely call out “passing on your left.”

 Stay single ﬁle in congested conditions.

 Ride at a safe speed and enjoy the view.

-Baker Creek Reserve: Located in Knoxville’s Urban Wilderness, there is something for riders of all skill levels.
+Baker Creek Preserve: Located in Knoxville’s Urban Wilderness, there is something for riders of all skill levels.
 There is a kids’ bicycle pump track and loop and easy multi-use trails.
 NOTE: Baker Creek Preserve is under construction, but parking and trail access will remain open.

 Bearden Village Greenway: Connects West High School, the Bearden Adaptive Center and Bearden Elementary School along Sutherland Ave.
 While on the greenway, you may want to check out the historic markers along the way that recount the history of Bearden Village.